aprojanos/smartgis-tutorial/docs/source/viewer.rst

 .. note:: Export is available only for logged in users.
 Only those layers are exported for which the user has export permission.
 The permissions can be set by the project owner or an administrator on the :ref:`map administration pages<map_permssions>`.

 Since we can export a lot of large layers, exporting can take some time.
 To avoid waiting for the result, you can choose the notification option.
-In this case, we can continue working and receive a notification email with a download link after the export is complete.
+In this case, you can continue working and receive a notification email with a download link after the export is complete.

 .. figure:: images/layer_export.png
    :align: center